 Dial strings, phone books, reason codes, and wrap-up data can be configured on the global and work flow group level.

-Work flows and user interfaces can be configured for specific agent types (CAD agents and CAD-BE agents).
+Work flows and user interfaces can be configured for specific agent types.

 Cisco Desktop Administrator is used to configure the following: